lammps/lammps/doc/src/package.rst

 The KOKKOS package requires a "-k on" :doc:`command-line switch <Run_options>` respectively, which invokes a "package kokkos" command with default settings.

-For the GPU, USER-INTEL, and USER-OMP packages, if a "-sf gpu" or "-sf intel" or "-sf omp" :doc:`command-line switch <Run_options>` is used to auto-append accelerator suffixes to various styles in the input script, then those switches also invoke a "package gpu", "package
+For the GPU, USER-INTEL, and OPENMP packages, if a "-sf gpu" or "-sf intel" or "-sf omp" :doc:`command-line switch <Run_options>` is used to auto-append accelerator suffixes to various styles in the input script, then those switches also invoke a "package gpu", "package